 What Is A Rate-And-Term Refinance?

-A rate-and-term refinance, sometimes called a rate-and-term option or a Rato mortgage, is a type of refinance that allows you to change the terms of your current loan and replace them with terms that are more favorable for you.
+A rate-and-term refinance, sometimes called a rate-and-term option or a no cash-out refinance, allows you to change the terms of your current loan, replacing it with terms that are more favorable.

-Homeowners can take advantage of a number of benefits when they refinance.
-Let’s take a look at some of the most common reasons homeowners choose to refinance their mortgage.
+Homeowners can take advantage of several benefits of a rate-and-term refinance.
+Let’s take a look at some of the most common reasons homeowners choose to take this step.

 Lower Your Interest Rate

-If current interest rates are lower than when you first got your loan, you may be able to get a lower rate.
-You might also qualify for a lower interest rate if you have a better credit score or less debt now than when you got your original mortgage.
+If current interest rates are lower than when you first got your loan, you may be able to get a lower one.
+You might also qualify for a lower interest rate if you have a better credit score or more equity now than when you got your original mortgage.

 Reduce Your Monthly Mortgage Payment

-You might choose a rate-and-term refi if you’re looking for lower monthly payments.
-Your monthly payment goes down when you refinance a mortgage loan to a longer term.
-This is because you give yourself more time to pay off your loan and make more overall payments.
+You might choose a rate-and-term refi if you want lower monthly payments.
+This is often a pleasant side effect of a longer term or lower interest rate.
+Your monthly payment tends to go down when you refinance a mortgage to a longer term because you give yourself more time to pay off your loan while making more overall payments.

-Refinancing to a longer term and reducing your monthly payment can also help you avoid foreclosure if you’re having trouble making your payments.
-Keep in mind that refinancing to reduce your mortgage payment likely means you’ll end up paying more in interest over time.
+Refinancing to a longer term and reducing your monthly payment make your payment more manageable.
+Keep in mind that refinancing to reduce your mortgage payment could mean you’ll end up paying more in interest if you get there by lengthening your term.

 Modify Your Term Length

 You can also refinance your mortgage loan to a shorter term, such as refinancing to a 15-year mortgage from a 30-year mortgage.
 Doing so increases your monthly payment, but you end up paying much less in interest over the course of your loan.
-This can mean tens of thousands (or even hundreds of thousands) of dollars saved by the time your loan matures.
+This can mean tens of thousands of dollars saved by the time your loan matures.

 Are you now earning more in income than when you got your loan?
 Refinancing to a shorter term can help you own your home sooner.